Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Model and observables

 \subsection{Spectral entropy}

-Eq.~\eqref{eq:FPUT} is much easier to deal with, numerically speaking, than \eqref{eq:FPUT2}.
-However, we are interested in several properties that need to be computed in the eigenmode basis, such as the eigenenergies themselves and the [normalized] spectral entropy
+Equation \eqref{eq:FPUT} is much easier to numerically deal with than \eqref{eq:FPUT2}.
+However, we are interested in several properties that need to be computed in the normal mode basis, such as the mode energies themselves and the [normalized] spectral entropy